zhjwy9343/MVP4ModelExample/README.md

 python main.py --gpu 0
 ```

+**Note**：Please replace these commands with your implementation's real commands.

 Performance
 -------------------------
 **Note**: If your implementation needs to reproduce the SOTA performance, please put these performance here.